Hosted by: Willis Towers Watson

 From Bias to Thriving: Women, Leadership and Better Wellbeing

 We’ve carefully curated a group of cross disciplinary voices that include top business leaders, academics, and research-based experts who don’t just “talk” about wellness and gender equity but will bring action-based solutions to narrow the gap and help female leaders thrive.
-Our speakers include: Dr. Dale Atkins, Chetan Bagga, Dr. Verity Brown, Daniel Hajjar, Tangy Morgan, Oana Neumayer, Leo Nicholas, Dr. Susan Nicholson, Dr. Jummy Okoya, Ryan Picarella, Asif Sadiq, Amanda Scott, and Stephen Young.
+Our speakers include: Andreea Apostol, Dr. Dale Atkins, Chetan Bagga, Heather Connery, Daniel Hajjar, Jocelyn McDermid, Tangy Morgan, Oana Neumayer, Dr. Susan Nicholson, Dr. Jummy Okoya, Ryan Picarella, Asif Sadiq, Amanda Scott, and Stephen Young.

 Why is this conversation important?

-Less than 6% of all health research funding goes specifically to women’s health.
-Proceeds from this event will be used for much needed health research, and development of more strategic solutions to address this gap and to deliver resources to business and community leaders.
-Sponsors will be listed as a contributor to the research.
+Proceeds from this event will be used for much needed health research and development of more strategic solutions to address this gap and to deliver resources to business and community leaders.
+Partners will be listed as a contributor to the research.
 Our next research project will be conducted in collaboration with SHINE, The Harvard T.H.
 Chan School of Public Health.

-Chetan Bagga, Founder of Archetype Solutions Group, a Venture Capital firm that partners with mid-market enterprises to incubate disruptive product, operations, and distribution solutions.
+Chetan Bagga is Founder of Archetype Solutions Group, a Venture Capital firm that partners with mid-market enterprises to incubate disruptive product, operations, and distribution solutions.
 Chetan has been an early supporter and advocate for GW4W.

 Daniel Hajjar is the Managing Principal of the HOK London Studio.
-In addition to managing the Studio, Daniel remains actively involved in project work in order to bring a wide range of experience to our clients.
-Daniel constantly searches for new and innovative ways to design, manage and deliver projects for clients regardless of locale.
 Daniel’s international experience has been an important asset in the growth for HOK, in various geographic regions.
 Daniel believes that through his international experience embracing and understanding diversity is an essential attribute to a company’s success.
 By working across continents and cultures, Daniel believes this insight allows people to broaden their horizons, value difference and perspective, which exists amongst us all thus helping to engender a more positive culture in the workplace.
 In addition to the HOK Board of Directors, Daniel sits on the HOK Diversity Advisory Board.

 Dr. Susan Nicholson, a physician and Vice President of Women’s Health for Johnson & Johnson (J & J), is responsible for the development and overarching strategy of J & J for Women’s Health globally.
 J & J has a long history in mother and baby care dating back to the very early days of the company.
 Dr. Nicholson is helping J & J with partners around the world to reimagine how to develop and deliver science-based, effective solutions to mothers and healthcare providers to minimise preventable injury.